mxnctblt/holbertonschool-web_react/react_intro/README.md

 - Every asset file should be within the assets folder
 - Set up the favicon.ico in the dist folder
 - Webpack config file should be within a config folder if it isn’t already

+### 11. Testing

+Install Jest and Enzyme to run your test suites

+move the setupTests.js file to config folder if you have not already